 Partnerships and strategic alliances between technology vendors and Managed Service Providers (MSP) drive sales and bring success to technology firms and their partners.
 MSPs have played a significant role in taking a vendor’s product or service to the customers.

-Partnership will do more harm than good if the partners do not understand the value proposition of its partner’s products and if the companies fail to address the value of a product/offering it brings to the end customer.
+The partnership will do more harm than good if the partners do not understand the value proposition of its partner’s products and if the companies fail to address the value of a product/offering it brings to the end customer.
 MSP vendors should know how their partner’s product can/would address the pain points.
 Failing to create a value proposition is directly proportional to failing to sell.

 ICT firms should first and foremost address the product’s value proposition and engage with the partners and make them understand the product’s core capabilities and its value.
 Signing up with partners is only the first step to reach the prospects.
 To engage with the partners on a daily or weekly basis and address the knowledge gap that the partner has is also of utmost importance.
 Increasingly many companies come up with the “Partner Portal”.